grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 A few minutes later Gregory's voice came crackling over the PA speaker above Percy's head in the control room.
 "Fuck Captain Percy, you're right.
 Those welds are failing.
 There's already about a foot of fucking water in the bilge."

 "Fuck me again!" said Percy.
 She leaned over the trim control panel and flipped on the forward bilge pumps and slid the power controllers up to maximum.
 As the bilges ramped up, the higher-pitched hum of their small but powerful electric motors passed through the hull and lay down on top of the bass hum of the main drive motors.
-Bastian looked up at Percy with a doubtful look, but didn't express his doubt verbally.
+Bastian looked up at Percy with a doubtful look, but did not express his doubt verbally.

 "Sylvia," Hemi's voice floated up from below, "whatever hope we have of the _Grackle_ not tracking us is removed if you run the bilge pumps at max like that."